Creating tables with specific products based on category, taxonomy, custom field, date & more

 [product_table include="54150" variations="separate" columns="name,price,stock,add-to-cart" cart_button="checkbox" show_quantity="true" links="none" page_length="false" search_box="false" reset_button="false" totals="false"]

-To hide out of stock products from the table, you can tick the ‘Hide out of stock items from the catalog’ box in the WooCommerce settings.
+To hide out of stock products or variations from the table, you can tick the ‘Hide out of stock items from the catalog’ box in the WooCommerce settings.
 Find this option at /wp-admin/admin.php?page=wc-settings&tab=products§ion=inventory.

 You can use the

-term option to create a table that only shows out of stock products.
+term option to create a table that only shows out of stock products or variations.
 Simply add

 term="product_visibility:outofstock" to the product table shortcode.
 (Note: This only works in WooCommerce version 3 and above.)